-How to see the blocked flows?
+How do I see my blocked flows?

 You can see a list of your blocked flows by tapping Blocked on your box's main page, or by tapping Flows in the last 24 hrs on your box's main page -> View Blocked.